Financial Planning for the Fresh Graduate – How Should You Allocate Your Budget?

 Unpredictable events can be life-changing as well as expensive, resulting in financial emergencies.
 A rainy day fund provides us with the financial buffer to prevent us from going into debt for urgent needs of cash.

 You may be questioning if this is necessary when you have gotten yourselves sufficient insurance protection.
-Bear in mind that insurance will not cover everything, otherwise, we should expect the insurance premium to be way beyond our affordable range.
-Therefore, we should have a pool of reserves readily available to see us through financial downtime or should unfavourable life events happen (E.g. retrenchment, temporary loss of income due to health condition, treatment for illnesses that are not covered by insurance, etc.).
+Bear in mind that insurance will not cover for everything.
+Therefore, it is important to have a pool of reserves readily available to see us through financial downtime or should unfavourable life events happen (E.g. retrenchment, temporary loss of income due to health condition, treatment for illnesses that are not covered by insurance, etc.).

 Neither having too little nor too much cash on hand is advisable, as we are either leaving ourselves too vulnerable or not making our money to work hard enough for us.

-Some common factors affecting the amount of emergency funds needed are:
+Some areas to consider when deciding on the amount of emergency funds needed:

 - Income stability;